open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch04_system_components_sid_mid.md

 * `/key-shares/{shareId}` Get key share for share identifier.
 Used by recipient to request a key share.
 * `/key-shares` Upload a key share and receive a share identifier.
 Used by sender to upload key share.
-* `/key-shares/{shareId}/nonce` Create nonce for creating an authentication ticket.
+* `/key-shares/{shareId}/nonce` Create nonce for creating an authentication token.
 Used by recipient to request a nonce.
 * `/session_nonce` Generate a session nonce for embedding in the session token.
 Accessed only by CDOC2 Auth Server.